Dry Eye Specialists in York, Toronto

 Supplementing with Omega-3 can decrease dry eye symptoms and the inflammation that is found in dry eyes.
 It is important to know that not all Omega-3 supplements are the same.
 The amount of the important ingredients (DHA and EHA) can be significantly different from one brand to another, and some forms of Omega-3 are made to absorb better in the body

-Blepharitis means inflammation of the eyelid.
+This is an inflammation of the eyelid.
 This inflammation is very common and easy to treat if picked up early.
 Eyelid inflammation leads to dry, uncomfortable eyes.